 There are many varieties of dog food on the market, but that does not mean they are all good for your dog.
 When we go to the grocery store to buy food for our children, most of us are very careful about reading the labels.
 But when it comes to dog food, most people just buy the cheapest and never once look at the label.
-If you are paying $10 or less for a 50-pound bag of dog food, you have to wonder how they are making it so cheap.

 I was as guilty of this as anyone until I began rescuing large numbers of dogs.
 And then my girls became interested in obedience, breeding and showing.
 I began to wonder if there was something I could feed them which they would utilize better—so I would not have to poop scoop ALL THE TIME.
 Now that may sound terrible, but when you are caring for 40 dogs and cleaning up after them because you want their environment to be clean, you start thinking of things like this.